Siege of Riverrun

 Lord Edmure agrees to talk to his uncle, Brynden.
 Edmure surrenders the castle the next day but not before letting Brynden escape, which displeases Jaime.

 Edmure is sent to Casterly Rock, accompanied by Jeyne Westerling, the wife and queen of the late Robb Stark, who had been within Riverrun when it was surrendered.
 Brynden escapes, presumably swimming down the Red Fork.
-Ryman is found hanged, his attackers unknown, though his son Edwyn has several ideas as to who was behind his father's murder.
-House Frey of Riverrun is established and Jaime sets out to end the fight between Houses Blackwood and Bracken.
+The Tully garrison is disarmed and released, although Ser Desmond Grell and Ser Robin Ryger choose to take the black.
+Ryman is found hanged near Fairmarket, his attackers unknown, though his son Edwyn has several ideas as to who was behind his father's murder.
+House Frey of Riverrun is established and Jaime sets out to end the siege of Raventree, seat of House Blackwood, by House Bracken.

 References and Notes